Gabrieltgaldino/NRG_QT/docs/source/case_studies/spike.rst

            :width: 65%
            :align: center

-Run Modeller
+Now we can also perform the mutation using the Single Mutations functionality:

     .. image:: /_static/images/Tutorial/mut_614_2.png
            :alt: An example image
            :width: 65%
            :align: center

-Once the mutations are done, we can evaluate their effects on dynamics using NRGTEN:
+Once the mutations are done, we can evaluate their effects on dynamics using NRGTEN.
+For that, we will run the Dynamical Signature function, first for the closed conformation structure:

-Run NRGTEN
     .. image:: /_static/images/Tutorial/run_614_1.png
            :alt: An example image
            :width: 65%